Grant Funding Opportunities

 To determine which investment category is most appropriate for your program, please review the detailed information and eligibility requirements at the link for each category above.
 The following guidelines regarding the services being provided may also be helpful:

-If yes, the Strategic Investment category is most appropriate, dependent on whether the additional eligibility requirements listed are also met - Is the program a new venture or idea for learning, with the intent to impact the root causes of poverty in the Cedar Valley?
+• Is the program a new venture or idea for learning, with the intent to impact the root causes of poverty in the Cedar Valley?

-If yes, the Social Innovation category is most appropriate, dependent on whether the additional eligibility requirements listed are also met - Is the program established and effective in assisting low-income individuals to overcome immediate basic needs and/or short term crisis situations, and is there an evaluation tool in place to measure **outputs?
+• Is the program established and effective in assisting low-income individuals to overcome immediate basic needs and/or short term crisis situations, and is there an evaluation tool in place to measure outputs**?

-If yes, the Emergency and Basic Needs category is most appropriate, dependent on whether the additional eligibility requirements listed are also met.
+The Emergency and Basic Needs category is most appropriate, dependent on whether the additional eligibility requirements listed are also met.

 For further guidance on determining the appropriate investment category, or for any further questions, please contact Nilvia Reyes Rodriguez at nilviarr@cvuw.org or (319) 235-6211 ext.
 18.